 Even the knowledge about pastoralism is a treacherous legacy of misunderstanding and debate within rural development, further confused by poor and highly politicised public data and off-the-shelf methodological tools that keep captive even the new theoretical developments.

 Although specialist understanding of pastoralism has improved substantially over the last two decades, progress is slow.

 Too often, learning about pastoralism even in higher education is from perfunctory and often outdated information at the margin of courses concerned with different topics.

 Specialist training on pastoralism remains extremely rare, usually relying on the personal interest of individual scholars scattered across different academic disciplines and institutions all over the world.
 This raises both financial and logistical obstacles for those interested in learning.

 What is IIED doing?

-For development of the MOOC we are also collaborating with the International Network for Advancing Science and Policy (INASP), including programme support from Tabitha Buchner.
+For development of the MOOC we have also collaborated with the International Network for Advancing Science and Policy (INASP), with programme support from Tabitha Buchner.